tvpollet/beautiful-jekyll/_pages/thesis_topics.md

 Intelligence is thought to be an individual level construct.
 Yet, some researchers have argued that we can calculate an estimate of intelligence for a country ?!.
 Unsurprisingly, this is very controversial.
 In this project, you will examine for which types of research 'national intelligence' has been used and what its statistical relationship is with other constructs (e.g., GDP per capita).

-### What is the typical sample size used in undergraduate/masters projects at our University?
+### What is the typical sample size used in undergraduate/masters psychology projects at our University?

 In this project, you will code the sample sizes used in theses in psychology, as well as the method used.
 It is important as this will allow us to examine whether student projects have sufficient [statistical power](https://en.wikipedia.org/wiki/Power_of_a_test){:target="_blank"}

 ## Meta-analysis of validated scales.
 <a href="#thesis-introduction">back to top</a>

 Often in psychology we use a developed scale but then this scale gets applied to other populations.
-For example, we might develop a scale on condom use with a student sample, but then this measure gets used with, for example sex workers.
+For example, we might develop a scale on condom use with a student sample, but then this measure gets used with, for example, sex workers.
 Measurement can be very problematic in such cases.
 The purpose of this project to examine how reliable measures are and whether the reliability varies across contexts.

 For this project you will need to use the free software [JASP](www.jasp.org){:target="_blank"} and you'll need to learn a bit about meta-analysis (but it is not that hard!).